-On 27th November in 1976.
-The Sex Pistols released their incendiary ' Anarchy In The UK' single, with iconic cover art by Jamie Reid. shocking society and inspiring rebellious young people.
-Under the influence of their manager, Malcolm McLaren, who was himself influenced by Situationst thinking and reasoning, https://theanarchistlibrary.org/library/jan-d-matthews-an-introduction-to-the-situationists at the that time, the band consisted of John Lydon (aka Johnny Rotten) on
+On the 26th November in 1976.
+The Sex Pistols released their incendiary debut' Anarchy In The UK' single, and lead single from their only studio album “Never Mind the Bollocks, Here's the Sex Pistols” with iconic cover art by Jamie Reid. shocking society and inspiring rebellious young people.
+Under the influence of their manager, Malcolm McLaren, who was himself influenced by Situationst thinking and reasoning, https://theanarchistlibrary.org/library/jan-d-matthews-an-introduction-to-the-situationists at the time, the band consisted of John Lydon (aka Johnny Rotten) on

 vocals, guitarist Steve Jones, drummer Paul Cook and bassist Glen